PennyLaneAI/pennylane/doc/development/adding_operators.rst

 A custom operator can be created by inheriting from :class:`~.Operator` or one of its subclasses.

-The following is an example for a custom gate that rotates a qubit and possibly flips another qubit.
+The following is an example for a custom gate that possibly flips a qubit and then rotates another qubit.
-The custom operator defines a decomposition, which the devices will use (since it is unlikely that a device knows a native implementation for ``FlipAndRotate``).
+The custom operator defines a decomposition, which the devices can use (since it is unlikely that a device knows a native implementation for ``FlipAndRotate``).
 It also defines an adjoint operator.

 .. code-block:: python